Radiology – Fluoroscopy Department

 X-rays use ionising radiation which can cause cell damage that may, after many years or decades, turn cancerous.
 The risk of this happening is very small compared to the normal lifetime risk of developing cancer which is 1 in 2.
 We are also all exposed to background radiation every day.

 The risk of long-term effects is considered when the healthcare team decide whether someone needs an x-ray examination and radiation doses are kept as low as possible.
-For this examination radiation dose levels are typically equivalent to around 1 to 2 years of background radiation.
-The associated risk is less than 1 in 1000 – Low.
+For this examination radiation dose levels are typically equivalent to around 6 to 12 months of background radiation.
+The associated risk is less than 1 in 10,000 – Very Low.

 South Tees Hospitals NHS Foundation Trust would like your feedback.
 If you wish to share your experience about your care and treatment or on behalf of a patient, please contact The Patient Experience Department who will advise you on how best to do this.